Patrick Wolf: Personal life

 A fan of Kenickie, in 1997 Wolf appeared as an extra in the music video for Nightlife.

 Wolf reflects that as a teenager, he was bullied at school in Wimbledon for his perceived eccentricity and effeminacy.
 He stated: "Wimbledon is my trauma area".
 At the time, he was unsure whether he was gay or bisexual.
 Mentors at school treated him with disdain when he came to them for support on the issue.
 The bullying problem was only rectified after his mother changed schools.
 Wolf comments, "With gay or bi people, I think education still wonders if it's a nature-versus-nurture thing.
 If you were black, they'd know they couldn't change you, and racist bullying would never be condoned, but if someone is quite feminine or knows they might be gay at 13, they think they can change you with a bit of rugby".

 On 27 February 2007, in an interview with The London Paper, Wolf raised questions about his sexuality: "In the same way I don't know if my sixth album is going to be a death-metal record or children's pop, I don't know whether I'm destined to live my life with a horse, a woman or a man.
 It makes life easier".
 In a 5 July 2007 interview with Sydney's Star Observer, he confirmed his sexuality: "My sexuality is kind of liberal.
 I fall in love with men and women.
 I guess you would call me bisexual.
 I like to have sex and fall in love—I don't like giving terminology for my sexuality".
 Later, in 2009, Wolf told The Guardian that though in the past he has had relationships with women, he currently identifies himself as gay.
 As an artist, Wolf reflects that he does not like to worry about whether he makes a record "too gay or too straight or too this or too that".

 Wolf struggled with substance abuse in his early career, and has been sober since 2020.

+At the end of Covid lockdown, Wolf relocated to Ramsgate where he set up his new home, studio, and garden.
+On 2026 August 22, he won second prize in the cucumber and aubergine categories of the Ramsgate Horticultural Society summer competition.